 The Gospel in the Roman Empire

-A number of significant factors helped the incredible spread of the gospel across the Roman world in the first century:
+A number of factors helped the somewhat surprising spread of the Christian Faith across the Roman world which began in the first century.

 1. The political unity of the Roman Empire did produce a certain economic and political stability, notwithstanding its many faults.
 This encouraged trade between large cities and regions